East West Home’s Best?

 “ [….] the greatest advantage of home-schooling: one can stop each day at what seems a good point and pick up there the following day.
 In contrast, mass schooling is almost inevitably a Procrustean affair: one either strains to keep up with others, or slackens one’s pace to avoid antagonizing the less able.”
 (Gardner, 2002)

-Home education occurs to be a very appropriate educational form for gifted children, which probably explains their over-representation among home educators.
+Home education occurs as a very appropriate educational form for gifted children, which probably explains their over-representation among home educators.

 The questions that emerge, and asks for further research:

 - Are the problems that gifted children experience at school, school- or child-related?